usmansbk/blog-draft/markdowns/instagram.md

 <span class="asset black-pad-lock-icon"></span>
 ```

-This is a great approach as long as you know the exact location of each image.
+This is a great approach as long as you know the exact location and dimensions of each image.

 Check out my Instagram clone where I used the spritesheet approach to create the icons.